DOI10.47051/ZHNF3665

 Figure showing variation among individuals of Cercosaura oshaughnessyi

-Figure 1: Individuals of Cercosaura oshaughnessyi from Aguas Negras Lodge, Sucumbíos province, Ecuador (); Palmarí Reserva, Amazonas State, Brazil (); Llanganates National Park, Pastaza province, Ecuador (); and Huella Verde Lodge, Pastaza province, Ecuador (). j=juvenile.
+Figure 1: Individuals of Cercosaura oshaughnessyi: Aguas Negras Lodge, Sucumbíos province, Ecuador (); Palmarí Reserve, Amazonas state, Brazil (); Llanganates National Park, Pastaza province, Ecuador (); Huella Verde Lodge, Pastaza province, Ecuador (). j=juvenile.

-Natural history: CommonRecorded weekly in densities above five individuals per locality..
-Cercosaura oshaughnessyi inhabits old growth to moderately disturbed rainforests, which may be terra-firme or seasonally flooded.7,9 The species also occurs in forest edge, pastures with scattered trees,10 roadside vegetation,9 swamps,11 banana groves,1 and under houses.8 White-striped Eyed-Lizards are diurnal and terrestrial to semi-arboreal.
-They forage primarily on leaf-litter, tree trunks, the forest floor,7,11 or rocks and sand along streams and rivers,810 but they also occupy above-ground microhabitats with high structural diversity.7,9 They use their prehensile (capable of grasping) tail and streamlined body to nimbly move along, and hold on to, raised roots, twigs, branches, leaves, and palm fronds, usually less than 1.6 m above the ground.1,9,11 During the daytime, White-striped Eyed-Lizards use areas of forest shade or filtered sunlight, which allows them to maintain a relatively low (~29 °C) body temperature.11,12 Individuals are active during sunny and cloudy days, but may occasionally have nocturnal activity.9,10 At night, the majority of individuals are seen sleeping, perched on leaves, stems, and branches up to 2 m above the ground.1,9,11
+Natural history: Cercosaura oshaughnessyi is a common lizard in old growth to moderately disturbed rainforests, which may be terra-firme or seasonally flooded.7,9 The species also occurs in forest edge, pastures with scattered trees,10 roadside vegetation,9 swamps,11 banana groves,1 and buildings in the forest.8 White-striped Eyed-Lizards are diurnal and terrestrial to semi-arboreal.
+They forage primarily on leaf-litter, tree trunks, the forest floor,7,11 or rocks and sand along streams and rivers,810 but they also occupy above-ground microhabitats with high structural diversity.7,9 They use their prehensile (capable of grasping) tail and streamlined body to nimbly move along, and hold on to, raised roots, twigs, branches, leaves, and palm fronds, usually less than 1.6 m above the ground.1,9,11 During the daytime, White-striped Eyed-Lizards move under forest shade or in filtered sunlight, which allows them to maintain body temperatures around 29°C.11,12 Individuals are active during sunny and cloudy days, but may occasionally have nocturnal activity.9,10 At night, the majority of individuals are seen sleeping, perched on leaves, stems, and branches up to 2 m above the ground.1,9,11

-White-striped Eyed-Lizards are active foragers that feed on a variety of arthropods: primarily insect larvae, spiders, roaches, grasshoppers, crickets, and katydids.1,11,13 They also consume at least other 15 prey item categories, from beetles and ants to isopods and millepedes.1,11 Lizards of this species can be hosts to intestinal parasites such as helminths.14,15 When threatened, these reptiles quickly take refuge in leaf-litter, and they usually stick their heads out to observe the surroundings after a few seconds.7 They are also quick to shed their bright tail as a distraction to predators.9 There are records of snakes (Xenoxybelis argenteus) preying upon individuals of Cercosaura oshaughnessyi.1 Females lay clutches of two eggs2,7,8 in soft soil or in ant nests,8 and they are apparently capable of laying multiple clutches per year.7 Hatchlings measure 17–20 mm in snout-vent length.8
+These active foragers feed on a variety of arthropods: primarily insect larvae, spiders, roaches, grasshoppers, crickets, and katydids.1,11,13 They also consume at least other 15 prey item categories, from beetles and ants to isopods and millepedes.1,11 Lizards of this species can be hosts to intestinal parasites such as helminths.14,15 When threatened, these reptiles quickly take refuge in leaf-litter, sticking their heads out to observe the surroundings after a few seconds.7 They are also quick to shed their bright tail as a distraction to predators.9 There are records of snakes (Xenoxybelis argenteus) preying upon individuals of Cercosaura oshaughnessyi.1 Females lay clutches of two eggs2,7,8 in soft soil or in ant nests,8 with multiple clutches per year.7 Hatchlings measure 17–20 mm in snout-vent length.8

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..16 Cercosaura oshaughnessyi is proposed to be included in this category because the species has a wide distribution throughout the Amazon basin and it is comparatively common7,8 and abundant in most areas.
-Furthermore, more than half of the occurrence area of C. oshaughnessyi in Brazil is within protected areas.16 Based on maps of Ecuador’s vegetation cover published in 2012,17 the majority (~89%) of the species’ potential distribution in this country still holds large continuous forest habitat, and ~23% of this area is inside national parks.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..
+Cercosaura oshaughnessyi is proposed to be included in this category because the species has a wide distribution throughout the Amazon basin and it is comparatively common7,8 and abundant in most areas.
+Approximately 56% of the occurrence area of C. oshaughnessyi in Brazil is within protected areas.16 In Ecuador,17 this figure is closer to 23%.

-Distribution: Cercosaura oshaughnessyi is native to an estimated 397,102 km2 area throughout the western Amazon basin in Brazil, Colombia, Ecuador, and Peru.
-In Ecuador, the species has been recorded at elevations between 171 and 1384 m (Fig. 2).
+Distribution: Cercosaura oshaughnessyi is native to an estimated 397,102 km2 area throughout the western Amazon basin in Brazil, Colombia, Ecuador (Fig. 2), and Perú.

 Distribution of Cercosaura oshaughnessyi in Ecuador